 What is it like working for a B Corp?

-‘Working in a B Corp company has been eye-opening.
-It has made me much more aware of not only my professional impact on the world but also my personal impact.’ – Nyles Hollister, Video Content Producer.
+“Working in a B Corp company has been eye-opening.
+It has made me more aware of my professional and personal impact.” — Nyles Hollister, Video Content Producer.

-‘I believe that Skylark vision and the entire B Corp network sits on the unique spot where the creativity meets social and environmental action to create a real positive impact in the world’ – Elsa Esteban, Video Content Creator.
+“I believe Skylark’s vision and the B Corp network uniquely combine creativity with social and environmental action, creating a real positive impact in the world.” — Elsa Esteban, Video Content Creator.

 What’s the positive environmental outcome from the work you produce?